vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 ![Failure](/assets/posts/2020/1/synchronizing-two-streams-with-kusto/failure.png)

 The reason this fails is that the query doesn't scale.
-It requires to do an aggregation for each of the 10 milion records over milion of other records.
+It requires to do an aggregation for each of the 10 million records over million of other records.

 ## Time in a bucket